Insectoids in science fiction and fantasy: History

 Insect-like extraterrestrials have long been a part of the tradition of science fiction.
 In the 1902 film A Trip to the Moon, Georges Méliès portrayed the Selenites (moon inhabitants) as insectoid.
 The Woggle-Bug appeared in L. Frank Baum's Oz books beginning in 1904.
 Olaf Stapledon incorporates insectoids in his 1937 Star Maker novel.
 In the pulp fiction novels, insectoid creatures were frequently used as the antagonists threatening the damsel in distress.
 Notable later depictions of hostile insect aliens include the antagonistic "Arachnids", or "Bugs", in Robert A. Heinlein's novel Starship Troopers (1959) and the "buggers" in Orson Scott Card's Ender's Game series (from 1985).

 The hive mind, or group mind, is a theme in science fiction going back to the alien hive society depicted in H. G. Wells's The First Men in the Moon (1901).
 Hive minds often imply a lack, or loss, of individuality, identity, or personhood.
 The individuals forming the hive may specialize in different functions, in the manner of social insects.

 The hive queen has been a figure in novels including C. J. Cherryh's Serpent's Reach (1981) and the Alien film franchise (from 1979).

 Insectoid sexuality has been addressed in Philip José Farmer's The Lovers (1952) Octavia Butler's Xenogenesis novels (from 1987) and China Miéville's Perdido Street Station (2000).

 Analysis

 The motif of the insect became widely used in science fiction as an "abject human/insect hybrids that form the most common enemy" in related media.
 Bugs or bug-like shapes have been described as a common trope in them, and the term 'insectoid' is considered "almost a cliche" with regards to the "ubiquitous way of representing alien life".

 In expressing his ambivalence with regard to science fiction, insectoids were on his mind when Carl Sagan complained of the type of story which "simply ignores what we know of molecular biology and Darwinian evolution....
 I have...problems with films in which spiders 30 feet tall are menacing the cities of earth: Since insects and arachnids breathe by diffusion, such marauders would asphyxiate before they could savage their first metropolis".

-Examples

-A wide range of different fiction has featured different insectoids ranging from characters and races: